jarviscanada/jarvis_data_eng_RichardPolisuk/README.md

 ## Professional Experiences

 **Software Developer, Jarvis (2021-present)**: Developed a Bash script monitoring system with a Postgres database.
+Coded a Java program to clone the egrep command to look for patterns in files.
+Wrote a program to use JDBC with the Postgre database in a Docker container.

 **Senior Design Specialist, TELUS Health (2017-2019)**: Administered TELUS Health Cloud Operations team health applications running in Amazon Web Services (AWS) using Zendesk, OpsGenie, Atlassian suite (Confluence, JIRA, Bitbucket), Datadog, Slack, Splunk, and Python scripting.